cgruver/cgruver/_pages/cajun-navy/cajun-navy-intro.md

 Why are we here?
 Because a Disaster has ocurred, and people need to be rescued.

+This application is implementing a fictional system based on the coordination of rescue operations loosely termed the Cajun Navy: [https://en.wikipedia.org/wiki/Cajun_Navy](https://en.wikipedia.org/wiki/Cajun_Navy).
+It's origins go back to Hurricane Katrina in 2005.

+The scenario is that a flood disaster of some sort has occurred and volunteer resources with boats are needed to carry out immediate rescue operations.

 __Question__: What is a disaster?

 __Answer__: A disaster is an event that significantly disrupts the normal operations for a locality.
 Now, the locality can be pretty narrow.
 For example, your basement...
 The washing machine overflows and your sump pump failed.
 That's a pretty significant disruption, but not one that is likely to require the attention of the Cajun Navy.
 So, let's define locality a bit more broadly.
 In our case, a locality represents a population on the order of a town, city, or one or more counties, which may span one or more States.
 This is, after all, the Cajun Navy.
 So, the examples will be US centric.

 __Domain Vocabulary__: A `Disaster` is an event that significantly disrupts the normal operations for a population on the order of a town, city, or one or more counties, which may span one or more States.
+In the case of this application, the `Disaster` is a flood.

 __Question__: What do we need to do in order to deal with the disaster, in the immediate term?